floragunncom/search-guard-docs/_docs/installation.md

 ## Search Guard Health Check

-To check if Search Guard is installed, up and running, access the healthcheck endpoint like:
+To check if Search Guard is installed and up and running, access the healthcheck endpoint like:

 ```
 https://<hostname>:9200/_searchguard/health